 UNLV football secured a massive College Football Transfer Portal win with Alex Orji in the offseason.
 Now the Rebels will be without the Michigan transfer for the rest of the season.

-The dual-threat quarterback sustained a hamstring injury that keep him out for all of 2025.
+The dual-threat quarterback sustained a hamstring injury that will keep him out for the remainder of the season.
 Rebels reporter Dominic Lavole revealed the seriousness of Orji's ailment.

 “Mullen says Orji has a Grade 3 LCL injury, and his hamstring tore off the bone,” Lavole said.

-Orji earned action in the upset win over UCLA Saturday.
-And his final play was a designed quarterback keeper run.
-But the angle shows a UCLA defender colliding into the left quad of Orji — likely initially causing the tear.
+Orji earned action in UNLV's upset win over UCLA Saturday.
+His final play was a designed quarterback keeper run, and a UCLA defender collided into the left quad of Orji — likely initially causing the tear.

 Orji eventually watched his Rebels frustrate Nico Iamaleava and the Bruins — forcing fans to criticize the latter QB afterward.